Jewish parasite: Economic antisemitism in the 19th century

 The idea of social parasitism, in the figurative sense, has long been present in socialism.
 It was adopted from the physiocracy of the 18th century, which called urban merchants and manufactory owners "class stérile" in contrast to the supposedly only productive farmers.
 The French early socialist Charles Fourier (1772–1837), for example, described the majority of all servants, women and children as "domestic parasites", to whom he added the "social parasites", namely merchants and sailors.
 To these "anti-productive" populations Fourier also counted the Jews.
 In his 1846 work Les Juifs, rois de l'époque : histoire de la féodalité financière, his pupil Alphonse Toussenel (1803–1885) defined "the despised name of the Jew" as "any money dealer, any unproductive parasite who lives from the substance and work of others.
 For me, Jews, usurers, and money dealers are synonyms".

-The early socialist Pierre-Joseph Proudhon (1809–1865) pointed to Fourier's anti-Semitism and charged him with further stereotypes.
+The early socialist Pierre-Joseph Proudhon (1809–1865) pointed to Fourier's antisemitism and charged him with further stereotypes.
 He therefore accused the Jews of crucifying Jesus Christ, of founding the Roman Catholic Church which was rejected by Proudhon, of striving for world domination and of being a "human race" that could not be assimilated.
 He relied here on the philosopher of religion Ernest Renan (1823–1893), who held the view that the Hebrew language was incapable of abstract conceptualization and therefore of metaphysics.
 All in all, Proudhon saw the Jews as symbols of capitalism, which he criticized.
 He wrote in 1860:

 From this he concluded in 1847 that the Jews would either have to be expelled to Asia or destroyed.

 The French socialist Albert Regnard (1836–1903) saw parallels in 1890 between the antinomies of the capitalist and the proletarian on the one hand and the Jew and the Aryan on the other.
 The Russian anarchist Mikhail Bakunin (1814–1876) called the Jews "an exploitative sect, a people of leeches, a single-eating parasite" in 1871.
 They were commanded either by Karl Marx or by the Rothschilds, who was equally despised by Bakunin.
-According to the political scientist Klaus von Beyme, this shows that Bakunin's anti-Semitism was not racially motivated, but anti-capitalistic.
+According to the political scientist Klaus von Beyme, this shows that Bakunin's antisemitism was not racially motivated, but anti-capitalistic.

 While the British Chartist movement in general supported the Jewish demand for equality, the situation was different in terms of its economic role.
 Jews were denounced by Chartists as parasites and embodiments of exploitation, who would join forces with other enemies of the working class.